shan-emacs/emacs-packages-mirrors/melpa/oer-reveal-readme.txt

 I set this to "./" before exporting with `C-c C-e v b'.
 The names of generated CSS files for image grids are determined by `oer-reveal-css-filename-template'.

+Please also see "oer-reveal-publish.el" for further customizable variables.
+In particular, `oer-reveal-publish-babel-languages' can be used to activate Babel languages during HTML (and PDF) export, e.g., to generate figures from embedded sources (e.g., dot/graphviz or ditaa).